i1Cps/ray-tracing-engine/README.md

 ![picture](/images/demonstration2.png)

+### Overview

 This demonstration loads and draws a triangle mesh object from the [`teapot_smaller.ply`](code/teapot_smaller.ply) file.
 It first creates a 1024x1024 framebuffer before defining a 4D homogeneous transform matrix.
 Next, the file reads in the .ply file and applies the transform matrix.
-Then, for each vertex on every triangle, it performs a projection from 3D space to 2D space, resulting in 2D screen coordinates (x,y).
-Lastly, it uses the draw_line function to draw each line connecting the points on each triangle to complete the mesh.
+Then, for each vertex on every triangle, it performs a projection from 3D space to 2D space, resulting in 2D screen coordinates (x,y) for every vertex.
+Lastly, it uses the draw_line function to connect each vertex on every triangle to complete the mesh.
 This is a quick, simple demonstration of the polymesh class.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)](#-green_circle-brown_circle-red_circle-demonstration-3)